The South Burnett is located about two hours drive north-west of Brisbane

 southburnett.com.au was orginally established by all the South Burnett's local governments

-in 2000 as our region's official internet portal.
-Today the southburnett.com.au
+in 2000 to be our region's official internet portal.
+Today the southburnett.com.au network

-network covers a very wide variety of websites and provides information
+is a privately owned business that operates a variety of websites and provides news, information

-and services to more than 650,000 visitors per annum.
-If you want
+and services to more than 2,500,000 visitors per annum.
+After a dozen years as a

-Events Calendar; the region's Major Annual Events Calendar; current weather forecasts;
+Calendar; the South Burnett's Major Annual Events Calendar; current weather forecasts;

 The South Burnett began producing wine in the late 1990s and is now the